mohanmca/cassandra_playground/Cassandra_Experimental_Anki.md

     -- Expensive analytical query
     SELECT * FROM ratings_by_movie    WHERE rating >= 8 AND rating <= 10;
     ```
-## What is the main real-time transactional use case for a secondary index?
+## (Section: Experimental) - What is the main real-time transactional use case for a secondary index?

 1. Retrieving rows from a large multi-row partition